[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • the Triple Aught Design softshell in Polartec NeoShell;

-• a Quechua fleece that I had for years;
+• a Quechua fleece that I had had for years;

 Note that there were three BonneGueule pieces in the lot...
-When I tell you that we think about versatile clothing, these are not empty words!
-All joking aside, I never would have imagined taking them to the Mongolian steppes, but I was interested in experiencing them in a setting completely different from a city.
+When I tell you that we think of versatile clothes, I'm not just talking!
+Joking aside, I would never have imagined taking them to the Mongolian steppes, but I was interested in testing them in a setting totally different from a city.

 I also took some accessories: